gitplus-apps/payfluid/README.md

 try {
     // Create a new PayFluid client instance.
 The fourth(4th) parameter is
     // a boolean that indicates whether you are in live or test mode.
-    // True for live mode, False for test mode.
+    // 'TRUE' for live mode, 'FALSE' for test mode.
     $payfluid = new PayFluid($apiId, $apiKey, $loginParameter, $testOrLiveMode);

     // Get secure credentials to authenticate with the server.